-In 1580 the consecration of the church was made by bishop Marcin Kromer in honor of the Blessed Virgin Mary and the apostles Peter and Paul.
-After the fire of 1806, the rebuilt church was re-consecrated in 1817 by bishop Andrzej Stanisław Hatten in honor of the holy Apostles Peter and Paul and St. Catherine.
-In 1837 a new helmet with a lantern was erected, and in 1822-1843 a new interior was created.
+In 1580, the church was re-consecrated by bishop Marcin Kromer in honor of the Blessed Virgin Mary and St. Apostles Peter and Paul.
+After a fire in 1806, which fortunately did not destroy the medieval vaults, the rebuilt church with a new roof truss was consecrated once again in 1817, this time in honor of the holy Apostles Peter and Paul and St. Catherine.
+In 1837, as part of the completion of the reconstruction after the fire, a new helmet was placed on the tower, and in the years 1822-1843 the interior was re-equipped.

 Kościoły i kaplice archidiecezji warmińskiej, tom 1, red.
 B.Magdziarz, Olsztyn 1999.

 Rzempołuch A., Przewodnik po zabytkach sztuki dawnych Prus Wschodnich, Olsztyn 1992.